 2 Springer Heidelberg, Tiergartenstr.
 17, 69121 Heidelberg, Germany lncs@springer.com

 Abstract.
 Imbalanced classification is a classification problem that violates the assumption of uniform distribution of samples.
-In such problems, traditional imbalanced datasets are measured in terms of the imbalance of the number of samples, but in various studies, the classification results are not only related to the number of samples, but also the sample distribution, and the sample distribution plays a more important role in this.
-However, without considering the sample distribution, the traditional measurements have a weak relation with the classification performance, this paper proposed an improved measurement for imbalanced datasets, it is based on the idea that a sample surrounded more nearest neighbors with the same label is easier to classify, and it is a good indicator of the relationship between the distribution of samples and the classification results.
+In such problems, traditional imbalanced datasets are measured in terms of the imbalance of the number of samples, but in various studies, the classification performance is not only related to the number of samples, but also the sample distribution, and the sample distribution often plays a more important role in this.
+In this paper, we proposed an improved measurement for imbalanced datasets, which is based on the idea that a sample surrounded more nearest neighbors with the same label is easier to classify, and it is a good indicator of the relationship between the distribution of samples and the classification results.
 The experimental results show that the proposed measurement has a higher correlation with the classification results and shows the difficulty of classification of data sets more clearly.

 Keywords: Imbalanced Classification, Measurement, Imbalance Ratio.